Solana vs Ethereum (2026): 6 Key Differences That Actually Impact Ecosystem Growth

 Can both ecosystems coexist?

 Yes.
-They serve different use cases and may continue to evolve in parallel rather than directly replacing each other.
+They serve different use cases and are likely to evolve in parallel.